 For most women, the odds of getting ovarian cancer is pretty slim.
 According to the National Cancer Institute, only 1.4 out of every 100 women in the United States will face an ovarian cancer diagnosis in her lifetime.
 The odds rise dramatically, however, for women who carry an inherited gene mutation known as BRCA1.
 For these women, the odds of getting ovarian cancer is 39 for every 100 BRCA+ women.
 Traditional treatments often save lives once disease develops but preventive ovary removal surgery (oophorectomy) by age 35 is the best defense, according to a new study.

 The BRCA1 and BRCA2 gene mutations both increase the risk of breast and ovarian cancers.
 When these cancers run in families, one or the other gene mutation is usually present.
 Genetic testing reveals the mutation.

 The actress, Angelina Jolie, brought the subject of preventive surgery to the spotlight when she chose to undergo a double mastectomy in 2013 to reduce her risk of breast cancer, which killed her 56-year-old mother.
 The surgery reduced Jolie's risk of breast cancer from 87% to 5%.

-The same protection comes with removal of the ovaries and fallopian tubes to prevent ovarian cancer, according to a study involving women from Austria, Canada, France, Italy, Norway, Poland, and the US who were identified on an international registry as having tested positive for the BRCA mutation.
+The same protection comes with the removal of the ovaries and fallopian tubes to prevent ovarian cancer, according to a study involving women from Austria, Canada, France, Italy, Norway, Poland, and the US who were identified on an international registry as having tested positive for the BRCA mutation.
 When asked to participate, 5,787 of them completed questionnaires describing their history of motherhood, hormone use, and surgeries, including preventive mastectomy and oophorectomy.
 Of these women:

 - 2,274 had ovaries intact